Jeffrey Hubbell

-Jeffrey Alan Hubbell is an American molecular engineer.
-During his early career, Hubbell founded three companies based on his academic research and was the holder of 88 U.S. patents.
+Jeffrey Alan Hubbell is an American bioengineer working immunoengineering.
+His research has focused on topics from physical biology, biomaterials, regenerative medicine, and translational immunology.

 Early life and education

-Hubbell was born to father Ron Hubbell in Overland Park, Kansas.
-He received his bachelor's degree from Kansas State University and his PhD from Rice University in chemical engineering.
+He received his bachelor's degree from Kansas State University and his PhD from Rice University, both in chemical engineering.
+His doctoral mentor was Larry V. McIntire, in a project addressing the biophysics of thrombosis.